aashishsec/subBruter/README.md

-# subBruteForcer
+# subBruter

-- subBruteForcer is a tool designed to efficiently probe for alive subdomins from a provided wordlist.
+- subBruter is a tool designed to efficiently probe for alive subdomins from a provided wordlist.

 - The Output contains with statuscode and content length.